Repelled point processes with application to numerical integration: Repelled point processes

 Call $\sfX \in\frakN$ a \emph{valid} configuration if, for all $\bfx$, the limit defining $F_{\sfX }(\bfx)$ in \eqref{eq:def_gravitational_force} exists.
 For $\varepsilon\in\mathbb{R}$, we define the (Coulomb) repulsion\footnote{ While we generally speak of ``repulsion'', note that when $\varepsilon < 0$ the dynamics become attractive instead of repulsive. } operator $\Pi_\varepsilon$, acting on valid configurations, through

 There are two formal caveats to our definition \eqref{eq:def_repulsion_operator}.
 First, it only applies to valid configurations.
 Second, since by definition, $\Pi_\varepsilon \sfX$ is a set, it does not keep track of multiplicities, arising when several points in $\sfX$ are mapped to the same location by $\Pi_\varepsilon$.
-Anticipating a bit, Corollary \ref{corol:motion_invariance_for_poisson} below shows that these two caveats are irrelevant when $\Pi_\varepsilon$ is applied to a homogeneous Poisson point process $\calP$.
+Anticipating a bit, Proposition \ref{prop:motion_invariance_for_poisson} below shows that these two caveats are irrelevant when $\Pi_\varepsilon$ is applied to a PPP called $\calP$.
 In particular, $\calP$ is almost surely a valid configuration, and for any two distinct points $\bfx, \bfy\in \calP$, almost surely

-This guarantees that $\Pi_\varepsilon \mathcal{P}$ is a simple point process, which we term the \emph{repelled Poisson point process (RPPP)}.
+This guarantees that $\Pi_\varepsilon \mathcal{P}$ is a \emph{simple} point process, which we term the \emph{repelled Poisson point process (RPPP)}.
 We will occasionally consider the repelled point process $\Pi_\varepsilon \calX$ of a more general point process $\calX$, although its existence needs to be discussed.

 The first panel of Figure \ref{fig:poisson_push_force} displays a sample from a PPP of intensity $\rho=1000$ in $d=2$, intersected with a disk-shaped observation window.
 Note that we plot the construction in dimension $2$ for graphical convenience, but we are not making any convergence claim for \eqref{eq:def_gravitational_force} in $d=2$.
 We illustrate the RPPP construction in the second panel of the figure.
 A detailed explanation of the simulation procedure will be provided in Section \ref{sub:Sampling from the repelled point process}.
-At this stage, we simply observe that the repelled sample exhibits a reduced tendency for points to cluster together, compared to the Poisson sample.
+At this stage, we simply observe that the RPPP sample exhibits a reduced tendency for points to cluster together, compared to the PPP sample.